eduardz1/Master-Thesis/chapters/implementation.typ

       }
       ```
     },
     caption: [Example of wrapper around cuDSS's solve phase.
 Solving the system consists of three main phases: 1) analysis, 2) factorization, and 3) solve.
-Complex numbers in C++ can be declared using different conventions, the one we used is the one that is specified in the GCC documentation for interoperability between Fortran and C. We can convert to CUDA complex types at compile type using `constexpr` code.
+Complex numbers in C++ can be declared using different conventions, the one we used is the one that is specified in the @GCC documentation for interoperability between Fortran and C. We can convert to CUDA complex types at compile type using `constexpr` code.
 Ellipsis indicate omitted code.]
       + context {
         if state("image-outline").get() { linebreak(justify: true) }
       },